Masons Arms, York

-The Masons Arms is a pub on Fishergate, immediately south of the city centre of York, in England.
+The Masons Arms is a public house on Fishergate, immediately south of the city centre of York, England.

 The Masons Arms was first recorded in 1835, when George Tilney successfully applied for a licence.
 It had a bar, tap room and smoke room, and also offered one bedroom for visitors.

-The pub was demolished and rebuilt in 1936, in a Tudor Revival style.
-The new building was designed by James Knight, who was working for Biscomb and Ferrey.
-It is of two storeys, the ground floor of stone, and the first floor of brick, with timbers inlaid to resemble timber framing.
-There are two front entrances, one either side of the central bay, with identical porches.
-At each end of the front is a large corbel, one depicting the White Rose of York, and the other five lions, taken from the city's coat of arms.
+The front of the pub was rebuilt in 1935 in a Tudor Revival style, while the original rear and the adjacent stables, which date from before 1835, were retained and are now used for accommodation.
+The new front was designed by James Knight, who was working for Biscomb and Ferrey.
+It has two storeys: the ground floor is of stone, and the first floor is of brick, with timbers inlaid to resemble timber framing.
+There are two front entrances, one either side of the central bay, with an identical porch.
+At each end of the front is a large corbel, one depicting the White Rose of York and the other five lions, taken from the city's coat of arms.